getodk/docs/docs/guide-end-of-form.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you want to guarantee that a trusted reviewer submits all forms, you can disable data collectors' access to finalize forms:

-* Remove :guilabel:`Finalize` from the end of form screen
+* Remove :guilabel:`Finalize` from the end of form screen.
-* Remove :guilabel:`Finalize all drafts` from the :guilabel:`Drafts` list
+* Remove :guilabel:`Finalize all drafts` from the :guilabel:`Drafts` list.
-* Set an admin password and communicate it to trusted reviewers
+* Set an admin password and communicate it to trusted reviewers.
-* (Optional) Hide the :guilabel:`Ready to send` button from the main menu (forms will only be listed there if auto send is off or if the device is offline)
+* (Optional) Hide the :guilabel:`Ready to send` button from the main menu (forms will only be listed there if auto send is off or if the device is offline).

 Train data collectors to go to a reviewer periodically.
 This could be at a set time every day, once a week, after a certain number of drafts are saved, etc. The reviewer can make any edits they want, possibly using special review-related questions as described above.
 When all draft submissions are ready to send, they:

-* Go to protected settings
+* Go to protected settings.
-* Enter the admin password
+* Enter the admin password.
-* Change the setting to show the :guilabel:`Finalize all drafts` option
+* Change the setting to show the :guilabel:`Finalize all drafts` option.
-* Navigate to :guilabel:`Drafts`
+* Navigate to :guilabel:`Drafts`.
-* :guilabel:`Finalize all drafts`
+* :guilabel:`Finalize all drafts`.
-* Make sure that auto send runs or go to :guilabel:`Ready to send` and send all forms
+* Make sure that auto send runs or go to :guilabel:`Ready to send` and send all forms.
-* Go to protected settings
+* Go to protected settings.
-* Enter the admin password
+* Enter the admin password.
-* Hide the :guilabel:`Finalize all drafts` option
+* Hide the :guilabel:`Finalize all drafts` option.

 Next steps
 ----------